MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 ## Template for setting up a new deployable project at GCP (Flask at GAE)

-notes:
+#### notes:
--'natality' is project name. replace it with a new name.
+- 'natality' is project name. replace it with a new name.
--editing html files is trivial.
+- editing html files is trivial.
--if editing html and main.py seems easy, do evth in a Vertex Notebook and use Cloud Shell only for debugging -this template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8
+- if editing html and main.py seems easy, do evth in a Vertex Notebook and use Cloud Shell only for debugging
+- this template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8

 ## General workflow:
-First, create a project folder like 'pg_natality' in project_repos folder. put there empty folder cloned frm GH. build a model there, name it like tit_model.ipynb.
+First, create an empty GH repo named like 'pg_natality'.
+Then clone it to project_repos folder.
+Build a model there, name it like nat_model.ipynb.
 Put model artifact into /<project>-app/ folder.

 ## To make deployment, follow this guide:

 terminal:

-    mkdir natality-app
     cd natality-app
     pip install virtualenv
     virtualenv natality-app-venv